 Dr. Haug is also Professor of Psychology at Palo Alto University where she teaches, advises and supervises doctoral students, and leads the Harm Reduction and Addiction Treatment Research Laboratory.
 Dr. Haug previously served as faculty and attending psychologist in the Department of Psychiatry at the University of California San Francisco, and taught in the University of California, Berkeley Alcohol & Drug Studies program.

-Dr. Haug was recently funded by SAMHSA for a practitioner-education initiative to expand training for evidence-based addiction treatment.
-She is active in the Society of Addiction Psychology (American Psychological Association, Division 50) and chairs the Outreach and Dissemination Committee.
+Dr. Haug was funded by SAMHSA for a practitioner-education initiative to expand training for evidence-based addiction treatment.
+She is Member-at-Large for Practice in the Society of Addiction Psychology (American Psychological Association, Division 50).
 Dr. Haug is on the editorial board of the Journal of Psychoactive Drugs and the Journal of Addictive Diseases.
 Throughout her academic career, Dr. Haug has focused on behavioral and psychosocial interventions for treating addiction, and currently has projects studying mindfulness group treatment for addiction, cannabis vaping practices, and online interventions for alcohol harm reduction.
 Dr. Haug has been licensed in CA since 2004 and has a private practice that informs her research and teaching.